TheMrRight/BetterReads/README.md

 - Add Image
 - If a formating tag is selected and that format button is pressed.
 It will remove that format...
 - Make it Better.
+- In the far future, it will have a full MS word style word processor.